On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: Fontaine rings and Fontaine modules

 \end{defn}

-\begin{remark} Note that we do not define any ``$\obdrplus$".
-Indeed, given a CDVF with \emph{perfect} residue field, then with notations in the classical setting (cf. Notation \ref{notabbkperf}), there is a \emph{co-incidence} $\fil^0 \bbdr =\bbdrplus$.
-In the general imperfect residue field case (or in relative case), we simply use $\fil^0 \obdr$ as the ``effective" de Rham ring. \end{remark}
+\begin{remark} Given a CDVF with \emph{perfect} residue field, then with notations in the classical setting (cf. Notation \ref{notabbkperf}), there is a \emph{co-incidence} In the general imperfect residue field case (or in relative case), the natural maps

+are in general only injective.
+Indeed, we shall use $\fil^0 \obdr$ as the ``effective" de Rham period ring. \end{remark}

 \begin{defn} For $-\infty \leq a \leq b \leq +\infty$, define

 where $\fil^{-\infty} \obdr^{\nc} =\obdr^{\nc}, \fil^{+\infty} \obdr^{\nc}=0$ and similarly for $\obdr$.
 Note that since $\Fil^i \obdr$ is the $t$-adic completion of $\Fil^i \obdr^{\nc}$ for all $i \in \mathbb Z$, we have